The Love Bug: Legacy

-Four theatrical sequels followed: Herbie Rides Again, Herbie Goes to Monte Carlo, Herbie Goes Bananas, and Herbie: Fully Loaded.
-Some parts of the racing sequences from the film were later reused for Herbie's dream sequence in Herbie Rides Again, responding to Grandma Steinmetz's telling Willoughby Whitfield that Herbie used to be a famous racecar.
+Four theatrical sequels followed: Herbie Rides Again (1974), Herbie Goes to Monte Carlo (1977), Herbie Goes Bananas (1980), and Herbie: Fully Loaded (2005).
+Some parts of the racing sequences from the film were later reused for Herbie's dream sequence in Herbie Rides Again, responding to Mrs. Steinmetz's telling Willoughby Whitfield that Herbie used to be a famous race car.

 A five-episode television series, titled Herbie, the Love Bug, aired on CBS in the United States in 1982.
 Directed by Vincent McEveety, the series acted as a continuation of the films, with Dean Jones reprising his role as Jim Douglas.
 In 1997, there was a made-for-television sequel which included a Dean Jones cameo, tying it to the previous films.
 The most recent sequel, Herbie: Fully Loaded, was released on June 22, 2005, by Walt Disney Pictures.

 At Disney's All-Star Movies Resort at Walt Disney World in Orlando, Florida, Herbie has been immortalized in the "Love Bug" buildings 6 and 7.

 Home media

 The film was released on VHS on March 4, 1980.
-It was re-released on November 6, 1985, September 11, 1991 and on October 28, 1994 with Herbie Rides Again.
-It was soon re-released again on September 16, 1997 along with the entire Herbie the Love Bug film series.
+It was re-released on November 6, 1985, September 11, 1991, and on October 28, 1994, with Herbie Rides Again.
+It was soon re-released again on September 16, 1997, along with the entire Herbie the Love Bug film series.
 It was released on DVD for the first time on May 20, 2003.
-It was released again with its sequels in a four movie collection in 2012.
-A 45th Anniversary Edition Blu-ray Disc was released on December 16, 2014 as a Disney Movie Club exclusive title.
+It was released again with its sequels in a four-movie collection in 2012.
+A 45th Anniversary Edition Blu-ray Disc was released on December 16, 2014, as a Disney Movie Club exclusive title.